AdobeDocs/experience-manager-cloud-service.en/help/implementing/dispatcher/cdn.md

 Configuration instructions:

 1. Point your CDN to the Adobe CDN’s ingress as its origin domain.
 For example, `publish-p<PROGRAM_ID>-e<ENV-ID>.adobeaemcloud.com`.
-1. SNI must also be set to the Adobe CDN's ingress
+1. SNI must also be set to the Adobe CDN's ingress.
 1. Set the Host header to the origin domain.
 For example: `Host:publish-p<PROGRAM_ID>-e<ENV-ID>.adobeaemcloud.com`.
 1. Set the `X-Forwarded-Host` header with the domain name so AEM can determine the host header.
 For example: `X-Forwarded-Host:example.com`.
 1. Set `X-AEM-Edge-Key`.
 The value should come from Adobe.